theupdateframework/taps/candidate-succinct-delegation-tap.md

 The delegating metadata could significantly reduce the client’s metadata overhead by providing a succinct description of the keyid and prefix instead of repeating these for each delegation.
-For a repository with 50,000,000 images using the existing hashed bin delegation technique, the snapshot and targets metadata overhead would be around 1,600,000 bytes for each target.
+For a repository with 50,000,000 targets using the existing hashed bin delegation technique, the snapshot and targets metadata overhead would be around 1,600,000 bytes for each target.
 Using succinct hashed bin delegations, the snapshot and targets metadata overhead for a target can be reduced